wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 ---

 <details markdown="1">
-<summary><b>Inventory & Psyche</b></summary>
+<summary><b>Inventory, Psyche & Beliefs</b></summary>

 <ins>**Inventory**</ins>.
 You have as many slots as twice your Fortitude.
 Inventory slots can be filled with objects, but is also filled with the Scars and mutations you gain along the way.
-You gain Scars when you get [wounded](#dying--healing) and can only be removed by magic.
+You gain Scars when you get Wounded and can only be removed by magic.

 Small items like potions and daggers can be stacked in your inventory in packs of 3 of the same type.
 It takes your turn to retrieve an item during combat unless it is in your first 3 slots.

 <ins>**Psyche**</ins>.You have as many slots as twice your Willpower.
 Psyche slots can be filled with Skills, Spells, Followers and Beliefs, but also with emotional scars you gain along the way.
-You gain scars when you get [Wounded](#dying--healing).
+You gain scars when you get Wounded.

 You cannot go above your psyche slot limit, but you can always forget a Skill, a Spell, or a Belief, or send a follower back home.
 You cant, however get rid of a scar like that.

-You can have as many **Beliefs** as you want, and can change and add more of them each time you level up.
+You can have as many **Beliefs** as you want, and they can be anything.
+You can change them and add more each time you level up.
 At the end of a game session, if you have taken a risk for one of your beliefs, you can increase one of your skills by 1.
 If a Skill reaches a score of 10 this way, you can remove one emotional scar.

 <details markdown="1">
 <summary><i>Example: Using a Belief</i></summary>